-Looking ahead at 2020-2021, college recruitment videos will be one of the most powerful tools admissions teams have to connect with prospective students.
+College recruitment videos are one of the most powerful tools admissions teams have to connect with prospective students.

 Looking back at some of the Kira Award for Best Higher Education Recruitment Videos, the best videos won because of good storytelling, authenticity, and emotional appeal.